Patients' Guide to Medical Marijuana Law in California

 WHERE CAN I GROW MEDICINE?

 Although Prop.
 215 allows patients to grow their own medicine, landlords are not legally obliged to allow it.
-Many cities and counties have passed zoning ordinances that restrict where patients can grow, in some cases outlawing outdoor cultivation altogether.
+Many cities and counties have passed zoning ordinances that restrict where patients can grow, in some cases outlawing cultivation altogether.
 See local policies.